vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ??? info "Solution"
     1.	edit the IP addresses condition named WafIpBlackList
         1. add a test IP address _You can optain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host._
-    2.	create string match condition named filterNoPath with 1 filter
+    2.	create a **String and regex matching** _String match_ condition named filterNoPath with 1 filter
         1.	uri, starts with, no transform, _/phpmyadmin_
-    3.	???
+    3. Use the concepts you learned in the previous exercises to add the _filterNoPath_ condition to your Web ACL.

 ---